eteration/secure-devops-sandbox/snippets-kube.md

     CLIENT_ID=$(az ad sp show --id http://$myuser --query appId --output tsv)

+   you will need to refer to this secret in your kubernetes manifest with
+         imagePullSecrets:
+        - name: eteration.azurecr.io

 To create a Kubernetes secret, execute the commands below.
 Remember to define a value for MY-ACR-AUTH and to replace the EMAIL-ADDRESS placeholder with your email address:

     kubectl create secret docker-registry $MY-ACR-AUTH  --docker-server $ACR_LOGIN_SERVER  --docker-username $CLIENT_ID --docker-password $SP_PASSWD  --docker-email EMAIL-ADDRESS